If you are not a lazy blogger you should put your hands on affiliate marketing.

 Monetizing a blog with advertising networks like Adsense is easy.
 But you need a lot of traffic to earn a handsome amount with advertising networks.

-Affiliate marketing is useful for both small and large blog.
+Affiliate marketing is useful for both small and large blogs.
 If you can do it correctly you can make a handsome amount every month.

-I’m not saying you should not create self-product.
-Creating self-product is a very nice thing.
+I’m not saying you should not create products.
+Creating products is a very nice thing.

-What I’m trying to say is, as creating self-product takes time, you should put your hands in affiliate marketing to make up the expenses of your blog and also get you motivated by earning some money blogging.
+What I’m trying to say is, as creating a product takes time, you should put your hands in affiliate marketing to make up the expenses of your blog and also get you motivated by earning some money blogging.

 Once your blog will grow, you will be able to earn a huge amount of money through affiliate marketing.

-If you used some products or services which you liked or enjoyed, you can recommend those to your readers.
+If you’ve used some products or services that you liked or enjoyed, you can recommend those to your readers.

 If any of your readers buy that product through your recommendation, you will get a commission from the product seller.

-There are essentially three parties are involved in affiliate marketing.
+There are essentially three parties involved in affiliate marketing.

 - Publisher, and

-There is also one more party involved in affiliate marketing which is “Affiliate Network”.
+There is also one more party that is “Affiliate Network”.

 Let’s discuss all the parties.

-Publisher (affiliate/associate): Who promote someone else’s product and get a commission after selling the product is called Publisher.
+Who promotes someone else’s product and get a commission after selling is called a Publisher.

-As a blogger, we promote someone else’s product through our blog.
+As bloggers, we promote someone else’s product through our blog.
 So, we are publishers.

-In our respect, our blog readers are our customers.
+In our case, our blog readers are our customers.